nrc-cnrc/MetroloPy/docs/hand_made_doc.rst

    ``self`` and *g*.

 -  static **correlation_matrix(gummys)**: Returns the correlation matrix of a list or array of gummys.
-The return value is a numpy.ndarray.

 -  static **covariance_matrix(gummys)**: Returns the variance-covariance
    matrix of a list or array of gummys.
-The return value is a numpy.ndarray.

 -  **copy(formatting=True, tofloat=False)**: Returns a copy of the gummy.
    The copy will